jimriddle1/sweater_weather/README.md

 **Get Weather**

-- This endpoint consumes data returned from Geocode and OpenWeather, and returns current daily and hourly weather of a given location.
+- This endpoint consumes data returned from MapquestGeocode and OpenWeather, and returns current daily and hourly weather of a given location.

 ``` ruby